sholladay/mop-cli/doc/README.md

 }
 ```

-If the rule you are using takes [custom arguments](#custom-arguments), you can configure the rule with an array.
+If a rule you are using takes [custom arguments](#custom-arguments), you can configure it with an array.
 The first element is the severity level.
 All others will be passed to the rule as-is.

 ```js
 {